rpecuch/kids-rx-info/README.md

   N/A

+## Code

+Application code may be found here: [https://github.com/rpecuch/kids-rx-ehr].

 ## Usage

 ### Providers

-To view this application, visit the following URL: [https://kids-rx-ehr.onrender.com/).
+To view this application, visit the following URL: [https://kids-rx-ehr.onrender.com/].

 Browse the homepage for business information, or select one of the options in the navigation bar at the top of the page